YetaEdgarMutelo/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Get-Verb.md

 ### -Group

-Gets only the specified groups.
+Gets the verb or verbs from the specified group or groups.
 Enter the name of a group.
 Wildcards are not allowed.

 This parameter was introduced in PowerShell 6.0.